teravoz/react-webrtc-adapter/README.md

 The `calling` event is received when the [`dial()`](#dial) method is called.

-> PS: when the `calling` event is received the call is actually not ringing yet.
+> PS: when the `calling` event is received the call is not actually ringing yet.
+In other words, the call did not reach the carrier yet.
 This event refers to an intermediate state between the `dial` and the `ringing` states of a call.
 In this point you should consider using some fake audio to simulate the ringing.

 ## on `earlyMedia`
 ```javascript